 No matter how you guys ended things, try not to jump in to respond to the text immediately, even if it’s a lazy Saturday afternoon and your only entertainment is your cat licking her own fur.

 Instant replies hint at either interest or joblessness – and even though you might be both, don’t let your ex pick up on the hint.
 This is not about playing games, it’s about knowing if you really want to restart a conversation with a person who you have dated in the past.
-You might be the kind of person who does not “stay friends” with their exes and the sudden texting might throw you off guard.
+You might be the kind of person who does not “stay friends” with their exes and sudden texting might throw you off guard.
 So, before you slam a sarcastic emoji their way, grab a chai or slow cook mutton.
 Just take your time.
+What if the ex just wants to hook up and would want someone known rather than a stranger?
+In fact, we give you eight reasons why you should block your ex right then.

 3. Don’t overthink